 Think about that for a moment, by automating our tests, we have achieved the equivalent of adding 40 additional testers to the team, for a fraction of the price.
 In addition I had taken the drudgery from my teams work day, increasing morale.
 More importantly, it lets your testers perform more ad-hoc testing which is much more effective than performing the same manual test over and over again.

 So that’s it then, should we just retrench all our testers, and use automation instead?
 Well, no.

-Despite a recent example where Microsoft retrenched 62 Longhorn testers, citing automation as the cause.
-Test automaton is generally used to help increase the amount of test coverage that can be achieved with a given schedule and resources, not reduce testing head-count.
+Despite when Microsoft retrenched 62 Longhorn testers, citing automation as the cause, Test automaton is generally used to help increase the amount of test coverage that can be achieved with a given schedule and resources, not reduce testing head-count.

 When implemented correctly, with enough hardware, automating your tests allows you to execute all your tests, at least once a day, every day.
 When combined with a daily build, you have one (if not the), most powerful testing tool on the planet.